-The Bay Area Climate Change Inventory and Forecast
+Climate Change Inventory and Forecast

-In 2018, Mohawk College, located in Hamilton, Ontario, partnered with the City of Hamilton and the City of Burlington to host a Centre of Climate Change Management (CCCM).
+In 2018, Mohawk College, located in Hamilton, Ontario, partnered with the City of Hamilton and the City of Burlington to host the Centre of Climate Change Management (CCCM).
 The CCCM is a regional response to shared goals around climate change action and sustainability.
-The CCCM includes the Bay Area Climate Change Office (BACCO) which has a mandated to collaboratively implement Burlington's Climate Action Energy Plan and Hamilton's Climate Change Action Plan.
+The CCCM includes the Bay Area Climate Change Office (BACCO) which has a mandate to collaboratively implement Burlington's Climate Action Plan and Hamilton's Climate Change Action Plan.

-A key part of this partnership was the development of a greenhouse gas inventory and forecast for the region.
+A key part of this partnership was the development of a greenhouse gas inventory and forecast for each city.
 This inventory and forecast outlined a low-carbon pathway for the City of Burlington to reduce energy consumption and lower greenhouse gas emissions.
 This pathway included a series of actions, modelled in sequence, and a comparison of the outcomes of implementing this pathway to continuing current actions.
 This analysis serves as the foundation for the Burlington Climate Action Plan (CAP).